deloachtech/zepher-symfony/README.md

 Zepher provides RBAC, SaaS, Customer networking and fee-based app versioning.
 See [zepher.io](https://zepher.io) for more information.

 This is the `Symfony` implementation of the Zepher object processor.
+It's released under the MIT license for public use.

 Installation